Stackclash/5e-vault/5. Mechanics/Bestiary/Giant/Stone Giant.md

 - monster/environment/underdark
 - monster/size/huge
 - monster/type/giant
-statblock: inline
+aliases: ["Stone Giant"]
 ---
 # Stone Giant
 *Source: Monster Manual p.
-156, Hoard of the Dragon Queen, Storm King's Thunder, Tales from the Yawning Portal, Waterdeep: Dungeon of the Mad Mage, Mythic Odysseys of Theros*
+156. Available in the SRD.*

 Stone giants are reclusive, quiet, and peaceful as long as they are left alone.
 Their granite-gray skin, gaunt features, and black, sunken eyes endow stone giants with a stern countenance.
 They are private creatures, hiding their lives and art away from the world.